shakesco/shakesco-automation/system.md

 We have added support for you to request tokens from users.
 For now we only support WBTC, WETH, USDT and USDC on Polygon.
 On Ethereum we accept: WBTC, USDT and USDC.

-⚠️ When entering token address, please make sure it is a checksu mmed address.
+⚠️ When entering token address, please make sure it is a checksummed address.
 Otherwise your autopayment account will not work properly.
-Especially with STABLECOINS!
+Especially with __STABLECOINS__!
 If you don't want to accept tokens, just enter an empty string in its place.

 Thankfully we have done the work for you.
 Polygon: